chinsonyeh/cyrandommount/README.md

 - **Per-Character Mount Lists:** Choose between character-specific mount lists or account-wide shared lists for maximum flexibility across your characters.
 - **Favorite Mount Selection:** Choose which flying and ground mounts to include in the random selection from your collected mounts.
 - **Custom Refresh Interval:** Set how often (in seconds) the macro updates to reflect your current zone's flyability (5-30 seconds).
+- **Draggable Icon:** A draggable icon in the options UI that can be dragged to your action bar for quick access.
 - **Settings Panel:** Easily configure your preferences through the in-game settings interface.

 ## How to Use